-Among the various types of NTMs, technical barriers (TBT), which include measures such as product safety standards, are most frequently used across products representing almost 40 per cent of tariff lines (Frequency Index) and over 50 per cent of world trade (Coverage Ratio).
-Across product categories, over 60 per cent of agricultural products traded in world are subject to sanitary and phytosanitary (SPS) measures in importing countries.
+Among the various types of NTMs, technical barriers to trade (TBT), which include measures such as product safety standards, are most frequently used across products representing almost 35 percent of tariff lines (Frequency Index) and almost 70 percent of world trade (coverage ratio).
+Across product categories, over 80 percent of agricultural products traded in the world are subject to sanitary and phytosanitary (SPS) measures in importing countries.

 Remark: SPS stands for sanitary and phytosanitary measures and TBT for technical barriers to Trade

 Findings from the International Trade Centre NTM business surveys series, conducted on more than 20 countries, reveal that more than 25 percent of reported problems correspond to measures applied by the home country of the exporting company.